 Jon graduated from Pitzer in 2013 with a BA in political studies.
 As a student, he was involved on the Pitzer campus and in the larger Claremont Colleges community, working in the Office of Admission as an admission fellow, competing with the Pitzer Model United Nations team, serving as the communications director for the ACLU of The Claremont Colleges, and writing for the Claremont Port Side, a 5C progressive campus news magazine.
 Committed to Pitzer’s tradition of shared governance, Jon served as the president and chair of Student Senate in his senior year.
 After graduating, he completed a yearlong Fulbright Fellowship during which he taught English in South Korea, and he consulted in Washington DC for the 2014 midterm elections.
 Currently, Jon works in the Office of Admission at the University of San Francisco, recruiting students from across the country for a social justice-based college education.

 Al graduated from Pitzer in 1985 with a combined degree in economics and political studies.
 While at Pitzer, he was on the track and field team, earning All-Conference and All-American honors in the high hurdles.
 In 1988, Al graduated from Boalt Hall School of Law at the University of California, Berkeley.
 He now practices law in Claremont.
-Al has three daughters: Isabelle PZ ’16, Alana PO ’14 and Camille Hofstra ’21.
+Al has three daughters: Isabelle PZ’16, Alana PO’14, and Camille, a Hofstra University student.

 Will O’Donnell ’21